omo50/Williams-Console/config/README.md

-Welcome to the Config Folder for the Re-Console modpack!
+Welcome to the Config Folder for the William's Console modpack!
 This includes all **modified** config files for the project.